 Griff’s – Houston

-If you’re in Downtown Houston, you’ve gotta join “Griff’s Army” for the party — the two-week party to be specific.
+If you’re in Downtown Houston, you’ve gotta join “Griff’s Army” for the party.
 It’s the oldest surviving sports bar in Houston, but it’s also the place to celebrate St. Paddy’s Day.
 The festival, which has been ongoing since March 2, includes a cornhole tournament, a caravan to Houston’s massive St. Patrick’s Day Parade and an Irish Dish Cook-Off.

 Pimlico – Houston

 Don’t be surprised if you meet a true Irishman at this Houston newcomer, because Pimlico prides itself on doing a proper Guinness pour (it’s a real thing y’all, I promise…) And if you were hoping for a green beer on March 17, than look no further — Pimlico is throwing an Irish-Texan St. Patrick’s Day Party!
 They’ll be hosting events all week long AND serving up some mighty fine barbecue — the best of both worlds!

 B.D.
 Riley’s Irish Pub – Austin